skelsec/msldap/README.md

 # Usage
 Please note that this is a library, and was not intended to be used as a command line program.
-Despite the statement above, when installing this module it will create an executable called `msldap` that can be used via the command line.
 Whit this noted, the projects packs a fully functional LDAP interactive client.
 When installing the `msldap` module with `setup.py install` a new binary will appear called `msldap` (shocking naming conventions)

 # LDAP connection URL